Compact with Texans

 Students are mailed a letter with specific information on their admission status.
 If the admission is conditional admission, a detailed description of the leveling work that will be necessary for full admission is included.
 Students admitted provisionally (undergraduates within 12 hrs. of graduation) are so notified by letter with any qualifiers specifically noted.
 Post-baccalaureate students receive specific notification about their status and any qualifying conditions.
 Applicants who do not meet the standards for admission are notified by letter.

-Student Disability Support Office: Requests for assistance for academic or physical accommodations are regularly handled in no more than two weeks following receipt of appropriate documentation.
+Access and Inclusion Office: Requests for assistance for academic or physical accommodations are regularly handled in no more than two weeks following receipt of appropriate documentation.
 After a student request, letters are sent to the appropriate faculty member requesting accommodations for the specific student according to their documented needs.
 Students are encouraged to make personal appointments with their professors to discuss processes if needed.
 An informal complaint should begin with the Director of Student Services.
 The entire process may take two to three weeks depending on the schedules of those involved.

 Assessment: Institutional Research and Effectiveness conducts ongoing, year-round customer satisfaction surveys.
 The results of these surveys are used for continuous improvement.
 The various academic departments actively seek student satisfaction information via a variety of survey instruments.
 Academic departments conduct satisfaction surveys generally on either an annual or biannual basis.